Maple Almond Granola is a perfectly crunchy and naturally sweetened with maple syrup. Easy to make, and way less sugar than store-bought granola!

 And so on and so forth.
 The conversation literally continued on in this way for a solid 3 minutes.
 It was hysterical.
-Apparently the fact that you can make granola – really good granola – from scratch, and that it’s incredibly easy too (like, easier than baking cookies!) was a source of intense wonderment for my man.
+Apparently the fact that you can make granola – really good granola – from scratch, and that it’s incredibly easy too was a source of intense wonderment for my man.

-Maple Almond Granola combines pantry staples like old fashioned oats, raw almonds, pecans and sesame seeds with maple syrup, honey, and coconut oil, which are tossed together and then baked.
-The result is a perfectly crunchy, subtle maple flavored, un-sweet, sweetened granola.
-Translation: It doesn’t taste like you’re crunching on sugar cubes, like the store-bought stuff.
+Maple Almond Granola combines pantry staples like old fashioned oats, nuts, and sesame seeds with maple syrup, honey, and coconut oil, which are tossed together and then baked.
+The result is a perfectly crunchy, naturally sweetened granola that’s as good sprinkled on top of yogurt as it is by the handful!

 This granola recipe is highly customizable too.
 Don’t like pecans?
 Use walnuts, or another type of nut, or leave them out!
 Fresh out of sesame seeds?
 Use pepitas or sunflower seeds instead.
 Dig raisins?
 Add in a handful.
-Just use what ya’ got!
+Use what you’ve got!

 Finish with a sprinkling of 1/2 teaspoon salt and a dash or two of cinnamon, then stir everything together.

-Next, in a small saucepan, melt 1/4 cup coconut oil with 6 Tablespoons real maple syrup and 2 Tablespoons honey over medium heat.
+In a small saucepan, melt 1/4 cup coconut oil with 6 Tablespoons pure maple syrup and 2 Tablespoons honey over medium heat.

-Just stir occasionally until the coconut oil liquefies, about a minute or two, then add in 1/2 teaspoon each vanilla and almond extract.
+Stir occasionally until the coconut oil melts, about a minute or two, then add 1/2 teaspoon each vanilla and almond extract.

-Pour the coconut oil mixture over the dry ingredients and stir to thoroughly coat, then spread the mixture onto a silpat or parchment paper-lined baking sheet and bake for 25-30 minutes at 300 degrees, stirring halfway through.
+Pour the coconut oil mixture over the dry ingredients then stir to thoroughly coat.
+Spread the mixture onto a silpat or parchment paper-lined baking sheet and bake for 25-30 minutes at 300 degrees, stirring halfway through.
 Note: the granola will not be crunchy when hot, so take it out when it’s golden brown!

 Ingredients